SteeltoeOSS/Samples/Messaging/src/RabbitMQNet6MicroServArch/ReadMe.md

     `builder.Services.ConfigureRabbitOptions(config);`

-    otherwise if you dont use that method then there is no need to specify any configuration in `AppSettings.{env}.json` until you have RabbitMQ running on default url with default credentials.
+    - If you dont use that method then there is no need to specify any configuration in `AppSettings.{env}.json` until you have RabbitMQ running on default url with default credentials.
+    - If you call that method but did not specify anything in appsettings.env.json then it will not throw any error and will pick default credentials automatically

     **URL:**```http://localhost:15672/```